-Mango Hill State School is situated in a new estate at the northern end of the Pine Rivers (north of Brisbane).
+Mango Hill State School is situated in a new estate at the northern end of the Pine River (north of Brisbane).
 Homes in the area are a mix of owner-occupied and rental properties.
-Accommodation in the area is in high demand from families with school age children as the school is enrolment managed and currently experiences a growing reputation.
+Accommodation in the area is in high demand from families with school age children, as the school is enrolment managed and currently experiences a growing reputation.

-The majority of students come from Anglo-Australian families; many have migrated to the area from interstate or from New Zealand, South Africa, United Kingdom and India.
-There is a small number of students from other nations.
-Approximately 10% of students identify English as an Additional Dialect.
+We have a very diverse community; many families have migrated to the area from interstate or from India, Asia, Africa, Europe or Pan Pacific countries.
+There is a growing number of students from other nations.
+Approximately 20% of students identify English as an Additional Dialect.
 Three percent of students identify as Aboriginal or Torres Strait Islander.

 Mango Hill State School caters for students with a range of learning needs, including those with verified disabilities, students with learning difficulties and gifted and talented students.
-There were 39 classes for students from Prep to Year 6 in 2017.
+There were 47 classes for students from Prep to Year 6 in 2018.
 Classes consisted of all single grade classes.